ACoAs being ‘RIGHT’ (Part 5c)

 • notice how often you get upset when someone doesn’t agree with you by implying you’re stupid or wrong).
 Take a breath, understand it’s either your WIC or PP reacting, & know that insisting on being validated is ‘off’

-• if by any remote possibility you conclude you’re truly wrong about something OR triggered by not being acknowledged, just sit with it
+• if by any remote possibility you conclude you’re truly wrong about something, OR you reacted to a trigger by not being acknowledged, just sit with it for a little while

-• do NOT judge yourself & get angry if you are being reactive – just let it be an opportunity to learn more about your Wounded Self
+do NOT judge yourself & get angry if you’re reactive L.et it be an opportunity to learn more about your Wounded Child, the False Self you’re working on outgrowing.

-• they’re a warning signal that someone is mistreating you – no matter how subtle or indirect, OR
+• they are a warning signal that someone is mistreating you – no matter how subtle or indirect, OR